GrammaTech/functional-trees/notes/descendant-maps.md

 When a node is inserted or deleted, we may also have to change some of the child labels in the parent's map.

+The map at a node will, in the initial case, have size (in number of intervals stored) equal to the number of children of the node.
+In most cases, it's likely to be efficient to just store it as a list or vector.
+For nodes with many children, a balanced tree can be used.

+## Path Stuff Goes Away

+Paths will remain as arguments to @ and lookup, but otherwise will have no place in the internals.
+Instead, nodes will be looked up by their serial numbers.